elena/django-news-podcast/content/django-podcast-template.md

 These are the update for the 28 days up to _[Dth Mmmmm YYYY]_

-    The latest release of Django is: X.X.X
+    The latest stable release of Django is: X.X.X
-    The latest release of Python is: X.X.X
+    The latest stable release of Python is: X.X.X

 ## 0. Security